blakemcbride/Build/README.md

 than solve the problems that *make* has, the other build systems focused specifically on the needs of Java ignoring the needs and lessons learned with *make*.
-We thus end up with a class of build systems that are good and when class of problems and a set of other build system which are good at another set of problems.
+We thus end up with a class of build systems that are good at a class of problems and a set of other build systems which are good at another set of problems.
 Neither solve both.  *build* is designed to solve both.